sumitpatil140202/Juice-Shop-VAPT/README.md

 ##  Testing Methodology

-For detailed methodology, see [Methodology/testing_methodology.md](Methodology/testing_methodology.md).
+For detailed methodology, see the [Testing Methodology](Methodology/).

 Summary: